Coosan

 Coosan attracts tourists over the summer months due to its location on the edge of Lough Ree.
 Coosan Lough, one of the "inner lakes" of Lough Ree, is a common fishing spot.
 The Lough Ree Yacht Club is located in the area.

-Coosan is divided into three 'quarters': Castlequarter, Hillquarter and Meehanquarter.
+The area includes a number of townlands, several of which are described 'quarters'.
+These include Castlequarter, Hillquarter and Meehanquarter.

 The local Roman Catholic parish church, Queen of Peace church, was opened in 1973.